pixelhypercube/pixelhypercube/README.md

 - 🌎  Learning Japanese (よろしくお願いします！)
 - <img width="20px" src="https://user-images.githubusercontent.com/54231827/110572301-1b69e600-8194-11eb-88e5-c20d2e855794.png"/>   Watching Youtube Videos (very random videos)
 - 🏞 Exploring places
-#### What I want to do in the future:
-- 🎓  Planning to apply for a computer science degree (after completing National Service!)
 <br>
 <sup>* National Service (NS) is a mandatory 2 year military service for all male Singaporean citizens and permanent residents.
 In my case, this will take effect after I've graduated from Polytechnic, so my education progress will be postponed for about 2 years before entering university (if I can get in!)</sup>